julianlam/feps/fep/3b86/fep-3b86.md

 ## 3. Activity Intents
 In the most basic terms, Activity Intents expand on the common Fediverse use of [WebFinger](https://webfinger.net) in [FEP-4adb](https://w3id.org/fep/4adb) to include mappings between any [Activity Type](https://www.w3.org/TR/activitystreams-vocabulary/#activity-types) and the URL endpoint where that user can perform it.
 This expands and standardizes the "remote follow" workflow that was used by oStatus protocol, but has not been fully implemented by newer Fediverse applications and no longer has a public specification document.

 When generating a WebFinger result for a user account, servers supporting Activity Intents SHOULD respond with one or more intent links in the ["links" property](https://datatracker.ietf.org/doc/html/rfc7033#section-4.4.4).
-Activity Intent links MUST have `rel` and `href` properties.
+Activity Intent links MUST have `rel` and `template` properties.
 All others properties are ignored.

 ### 3.1.
 Example
 Here is an example response from a WebFinger server which includes three Activity Intents appended to the end of its `links` property.